Hiring Your Property Manager for Construction Management Projects

 • Ease the stresses of working with another service provider should you hire a construction project manager or multiple contractors if you don’t

-• Ensure that the construction team or other contractors have been property vetted
+• Ensure proper vetting of the construction team and other contractors

 • Take over responsibility and liability for the project